-- Add the link and to the Canvas Calendar.
+- Add the link and to the LMS Calendar.
 Include student-facing information on how to download, access and join Zoom meetings, and how to submit a support request for support with Zoom.

 Step three: provide topics and dates and ask individuals or groups to select one